-QuestBridge scholarships are full tuition scholarships offered to high achieving low income students wanting to attend a renowned college/universities.
+QuestBridge scholarships are full-tuition scholarships offered to high achieving low-income students wanting to attend a renowned college/university.
 Please visit the link for more information and to apply. http://www.questbridge.org

 North Carolina Governor's School for Juniors

-A six-week summer program focusing on English, Math, Science, World Language, and Performing Arts (you apply for the area you want to study).
+A six-week summer program focusing on English, Maths, Science, World Language, and Performing Arts (you apply for the area you want to study).
 Applications are online and in guidance and additional information is available on the Lincoln County School's High School Education website.
 This opportunity is available for current juniors.
-An information session will be taking place in Charlotte on September 7, 2017.
 For more information and the nomination packet, visit http://www.ncgovschool.org/.

 Hugh O'Brian Youth Leadership Opportunities for Sophomores

-Founded in 1958, HOBY’s mission is to inspire and develop our global community of youth and volunteers to a life dedicated to leadership, service and innovation.
+Founded in 1958, HOBY’s mission is to inspire and develop our global community of youth and volunteers to a life dedicated to leadership, service, and innovation.
 This is a summer leadership opportunity available to current 10th graders.
 Nomination packets will be available in guidance for interested students.
-ELHS is able to nominate and send 1 student.
+ELHS can nominate and send 1 student.
 For more information, visit http://www.hoby.org/about/what-is-hoby.

 Summer Ventures for Juniors and Seniors

 Summer Ventures in Science and Mathematics is a no-cost, state-funded program for academically talented North Carolina students who aspire to careers in science, technology, engineering, and mathematics.